-Exhibit 14-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients that did not meet the look forward criteria specified by the hypothetical CTI participant for the "Example" CTI described in Exhibit 1.
-In the example, the participant chose to exclude all inpatient hospital discharges where the patient was referred home (to the community).
+Exhibit 16-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients who did not meet the look-forward criteria specified by the hypothetical CTI participant for the "Example" CTI described in Exhibit 3.
+In the example, the participant chose to exclude all inpatient hospital discharges when the patient was referred home (to the community).

-Exhibit 14-B. Example Output - Exclude Inpatient Hospital Discharges if the Patient did Not Meet the Look forward Criteria Specified by the Participant.
+Exhibit 16-B. Example Output - Exclude Inpatient Hospital Discharges If the Patient Did Not Meet the Look-forward Criteria Specified by the Participant

-Total Number of Inpatient Hospital Discharges from Previous Output 101 Total Number of Inpatient Hospital Discharges After Excluding Patients Without Whose First Setting After Hospital Discharge was in the Community 80 Percent of Hospital Discharges from Provider 210XXX (n=7,600) 1.1%
+Total Number of Inpatient Hospital Discharges from Previous Output 101 Total Number of Inpatient Hospital Discharges after Excluding Patients Whose First Setting after Hospital Discharge Was in the Community 80 Percent of Hospital Discharges from Provider 210XXX (n=7,600) 1.1%

-^{} First post-acute care settings are determined using MADE's algorithm to identify patients' first PAC setting after hospital discharge.
+\ First post-acute care settings are determined using MADE's algorithm to identify patients' first PAC setting after hospital discharge.